thomasfoltz/VADSK/README.md

 ## Overview

 This project introduces VADSR, a novel approach for video anomaly detection that leverages structured rules.
-Inspired by AnomalyRuler and PiShield, VADSR combines rule-based anomaly detection with a propositional requirement layer to effectively identify and explain anomalous events in video data.
+Inspired by AnomalyRuler and TF-IDF, VADSR combines video captioning, text feature extracting, and deep neural networks to effectively identify anomalous events in video data.

 ## Key Features

-*   **Accurate Anomaly Detection:**
+*   **Detection Precision**
-*   **Explainable Anomalies**
+*   **Interpretable Input**
 *   **Efficient Processing**

 ## Methodology

-VADSR builds upon the foundations of AnomalyRuler and PiShield, adapting and extending their core principles:
+VADSR builds upon the foundations of AnomalyRuler and the SKLearn TF-IDF library, adapting and extending their core principles:

-*   **AnomalyRuler:**  VADSR adopts the rule-based anomaly detection framework from [AnomalyRuler](https://github.com/Yuchen413/AnomalyRuler), utilizing a similar induction and deduction pipeline for rule and frame description generation.
-However, VADSR extends this framework by employing a classification network for final anomaly identification rather than utilizing a LLM for reasoning.
+*   **AnomalyRuler:**  VADSR adopts the rule-based anomaly detection framework from [AnomalyRuler](https://github.com/Yuchen413/AnomalyRuler), utilizing a similar induction and deduction pipeline for extracting meaningful text features.
+However, VADSR simplifies these pipelines by deriving keywords with text processing rather than an LLM and employing a classification network for detection instead of employing an extra LLM for reasoning.
-*   **PiShield:** For more details on PiShield, please refer to the [PiShield README](./pishield/README.md).
+*   **TF-IDF:** For more details on TF-IDF, please refer to their [Documentation](https://scikit-learn.org/1.5/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).

 ## Dependencies